Uvez/Cypress_tests/README.md

     `npm run test:chrome`
 It will run your script in headless mode in chrome and execute your `task.html` file as localhost

-To execute your script in headless mode and your `task.html` file as localhost. run below command
+To execute your script in headless mode and your `task.html` file as localhost.
+Run below command
     `npm run test:edge`
- It will run your script in headless mode in edge and execute your task.html file as localhost
+ It will run your script in headless mode in edge and execute your `task.html` file as localhost

 ## Test Reporting 📑
  * This framework uses [cypress-mochawesome-reporter](https://www.npmjs.com/package/cypress-mochawesome-reporter) to generate `index.html` test reports.